26 Fun Things to Do in Edinburgh with Kids (Free Options)

 17. See A Show

-There are a number of theatres and independent cinemas around the city.
+There are several theatres and independent cinemas around the city.

 Check out the Dominion, Edinburgh Filmhouse or the Cameo for their PG screenings.